-The reality is, getting your critical business numbers in order means validating the financial records you have in the cloud.
+Amid the intricacies it poses, having impeccable financial records is not exclusive to the use of cloud technology.
+The reality is that getting your critical business numbers in order means validating the financial records you have in the cloud.

 The ball starts rolling when you understand the relationship of cloud accounting and strategic business financial management.

-Business intelligence is crucial for startup businesses or SMEs struggling to keep their profits up.
+Business intelligence is crucial for startup businesses and SMEs struggling to keep their profits up.
 The specific methods involved in this strategy enable you to probe deeper into your financial records and provide a forecast on the possible turnout of your critical business numbers.
 In the long run, business intelligence helps you have a better view of how to manage your business cash flow and where to place your corporate investments.

-For growing companies with increased complexities in their finances, it is important to keep a close eye on the overall financial position of the business.
+For growing companies with increased complexities in their finances, sound financial management practices help them keep a close eye on the overall financial position of the business.
 Internal audits provide an objective and comprehensive view of how the business is performing through the use of the financial records stored in the cloud.